-(II) Internal Alterations to Listed Buildings
+2.0 Internal Alterations to Listed Buildings

-Many of the National Park's listed buildings have fine interiors.
+Many of the National Park's listed buildings have fine original interiors.
 These range from functional fixtures and fittings in farm buildings and railway signal boxes to the grandeur of magnificent mansions with decorative plasterwork, timber panelling and opulent wall coverings.
-Any changes to original interiors should comply with the guidelines and advice in 'Managing Change in the Historic Environment - Interiors' published by Historic Scotland.
+Any changes to original interiors should comply with the guidelines and advice in 'Managing Change in the Historic Environment - Interiors' published by Historic Environment Scotland.